ryancotterell/em-for-dpps/trunk/README.txt

 Each line of a regs file constitutes one registry (restricted to the category indicated by the filename).
 The numbers index into the item_names.txt file.
-For example, the first line in 1_100_200_100_safety_regs.csv is: "1,2" and this indicates the first two products from the corresponding item_names.txt file:
+For example, if the first line in the csv file is "1,2" then this indicates the first two products from the corresponding item_names.txt file.

-  1 safety: Graco Sweet Slumber Sound Machine, White : Electronic Infant Sleep Aids : Baby 2 safety: Snuza Baby Monitor, Hero : Baby